Universal Claims Certification (UCC)

 If you hold a current home state license, you are exempt from the UCC's 40-hour pre-certification program and exam, however you must complete the UCC online registration form.
 The UCC will be valid for two years.
 To renew a UCC, all Independent and Company Claim Adjusters must:

 The UCC is not a license and individuals must obtain licenses directly with each state requiring licensure.
-UCC holders in Alabama, California, Florida, Georgia, and Mississippi will not need to complete the state's pre-licensing course exam or maintain the state's continuing education requirements, as these are met by maintaining the UCC.
+UCC holders in Alabama, California, Florida, Georgia, Indiana, and Mississippi will not need to complete the state's pre-licensing course exam or maintain the state's continuing education requirements, as these are met by maintaining the UCC.
 UCC adjuster candidates seeking a resident or designated home state license in Texas must first complete the UCC precertification course and exam before applying for licensure in Texas.
 UCC holders seeking a nonresident adjuster license in Texas must submit an application for review and approval by the TDI.

 The UCC is approved in the following states: